osmosis-labs/mesh-security/docs/ibc/Slashing.md

 **Note 2**: Another possibility in this scenario is a malicious validator on the Consumer relaying and submitting false / forged misbehaviour evidence to the Provider, through the Relayer.
 That is, tricking the Relayer into submitting false slashing evidence to the Provider, in order to slash associated Provider's delegators.
 This is in principle possible, and called a "Nothing at Stake" attack (since the validator has in principle nothing to lose on the Consumer chain when doing this).
-To prevent against this, the Relayer must broadcast / replay the slashing evidence it gets on the Cosumer chain.
+To prevent against this, the Relayer must broadcast / replay the slashing evidence it gets on the Consumer chain.
 This way, if a validator forged the evidenced, it will be slashed on the Consumer side anyway; so that it's no longer a "nothing at stake" scenario.

 ## Slashing Handling